visable-dev/frontend-coding-challenge/README.md

 As there's potentially several pages of images available for some of the rovers, think of a nice UI pattern that will give the chance to the user to browse all available images.
 Think "Infinite".
 You could use a technique to 'throttle' your API requests.

+### Phase 2.5 - Required for Fullstack positions

+In this case the NASA API is already provided however we would still like to understand how would you design the architecture for this API.
+- Architecture Diagram
+- DB of choice
+- A couple of paragraphs describing the  various key aspects of the system.

 ### Phase 3 - nice to have